Queue control for high-demand ticketing

 Problem and constraints

-The system collapsed under uncontrolled concurrency: timeouts, failed purchases, and revenue loss once traffic reached ~10,000 concurrent users.
+The immediate problem was uncontrolled concurrency: timeouts, failed purchases and lost revenue once traffic hit around 10,000 concurrent users.

 Approach